Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Putting things together

-Moreover, the algorithm~\cite{AwasthiTV-ICLR23-ReLUGD} for moderately-biased ReLU can solve all constant-bounded bias, for any constant of our choice.
+Moreover, the algorithm~\citep{AwasthiTV-ICLR23-ReLUGD} for moderately-biased ReLU can solve all constant-bounded bias, for any constant of our choice.
 The trade-off is that the approximation factor is larger as we allow for larger constants.
 This guarantee is good enough for our purpose, as our algorithm has provable guarantee when $b \leq b_\alpha < 0$, where $b_\alpha$ is constant.

 Now we have reduced to the $b\to -\infty$ regime.
-Since we also consider the zero function $\bfzero$ as a potential output, it also suffices to assume $\bfzero$ incurs loss $> \alpha\cdot \OPT + \eps$.
-This allows us to apply our main theorems in \cref{sec:filtered-PCA} and \cref{sec:reweighted-PGD}, which take into account finite-sample estimations.
+Since we also consider the zero function $\bfzero$ as a potential output in Algorithm \ref{alg:full-alg}, it also suffices to assume $\bfzero$ incurs loss $> \alpha\cdot \OPT + \eps$.
+This allows us to apply our main theorems \cref{thm:PGD} and \cref{thm:filteredPCA-main-thm}, which take into account finite-sample estimations.

 Finally, we bound the time complexity of our grid search approach.
 Suppose the optimal ReLU is some non-zero function $\sigma(\lrangle{x,v}+b)$.
 Then, from $\eps = O\big( \Phi(b) / b^2 \big)$ we know $b = O(\sqrt{\log 1 / \eps})$, and we also have $\|v\| \leq W$ by assumption.
 This means the grid search with accuracy $0.1\sqrt{\eps}$ terminates in $\poly(W, 1/\eps)$ rounds.